Skip to content

 First, navigate to https://github.com/apps/renovate and select the Install button:

-The Mend Renovate App Install button
+The Mend Renovate App install button

 The only choice you need to make is whether to run Renovate on all repositories or on selected repositories: